zhangjiemin000/fritz-models/resources/Mobile_Newsletters.md

 # Mobile Development Newsletters

 ## Contribute to this list
 We tried our best to find all relevant newsletters, but we might have missed some.
-We welcome additions to this list!
+Submit a pull request or let us know on [Slack](https://join.slack.com/t/heartbeat-by-fritz/shared_invite/enQtNTI4MDcxMzI1MzAwLWIyMjRmMGYxYjUwZmE3MzA0MWQ0NDk0YjA2NzE3M2FjM2Y5MjQxMWM2MmQ4ZTdjNjViYjM3NDE0OWQxOTBmZWI).

 ## iOS